doug-square/dgsq.net/README.md

 - Generates HTML from Markdown using pandoc, commonmark, or markdown.pl (configurable)
 - Supports post metadata (title, date, tags)
+- Supports `lastmod` timestamp in frontmatter for tracking content updates (used in sitemap, RSS feed, and optionally displayed on posts).
 - Full date and time support with timezone awareness
 - Post descriptions/summaries for previews, OpenGraph, and RSS
 - Admin interface for managing posts and scheduling publications